-Like its bigger brother, the case comes equipped with NZXT's smart hub and also includes two fans and one RGB LED strip.
+Like its bigger brother, the case comes equipped with NZXT's smart hub and includes two fans and one RGB LED strip.
 Available for around $130, the H200i is the same price as most mid-sized towers, but we still think it's worth it.
-The case has a lot of features you'd find in a high-end mid-tower, including excellent cable management and a full-sized tempered glass panel.
+The case has many features you'd find in a high-end mid-tower, including excellent cable management and a full-sized tempered glass panel.

 Thanks to NZXT's CAM-powered Smart Device V2, the H210i features intelligent digital fan control and offers plenty of room to expand the built-in RGB lighting with additional strips.
 With added support for liquid cooling and large graphics cards, the H210i is the perfect solution for those who want to make a small but powerful gaming PC.

 When it comes to innovative case design, InWin frequently pushes the boundaries and creates some remarkable cases.
 The latest A1 Mini-ITX tower is one of those cases with its sleek, compact design and innovative feature set.